ajtkurian7/FittySense/README.md

 ### Specific Features

-- [ ] Creating Routes
+- [ ] Creating WorkoutRoutes
-  - [ ] Draw routes in Google Maps from starting and ending points
+  - [ ] Draw WorkoutRoutes in Google Maps from starting and ending points
   - [ ] Option to add exercise markers along planned route
   - [ ] Calculate difficulty of workout based on number of exercise markers and length of route
   - [ ] Creating show page for each route with applicable information
 - [ ] Saving Workouts
-  - [ ] Save created routes with workouts to DB
+  - [ ] Save created WorkoutRoutes with workouts to DB
   - [ ] Option to save other users created workouts
-  - [ ] Create additional marker workouts to be added to routes
+  - [ ] Create additional marker workouts to be added to WorkoutRoutes
 - [ ] Workout Feed
   - [ ] Display all completed workouts performed by user
   - [ ] Display all workouts completed recently in community feed